applidget/eventmaker-sso-client-demo/README.md

 ## Installation

 You will need a working installation of ruby.
-First clone this repository, then install dependencies with `bundle install` (you will neeed bundler for that).
+First clone this repository, then install dependencies with `bundle install` (you will need bundler for that).

 ## Configuration